Taking Care of Yourself

 - You may be grieving the future loss of your loved one and all the changes involved.

 Once your loved one dies, grief will become more intense.
 Everyone is different in how they grieve and in what they grieve for.
 Let yourself grieve in your own way and time.
-For example:
+For example some people:

-- Some people may not show as much emotion as others when they grieve.
+- Don't show as much emotion as others when they grieve.
+They may cry less than you would expect.

-- Others try to stay busy.
+- Try to stay busy.
 They show their feelings by doing things, rather than talking about them.

 Understand that these feelings of grief are normal.
 And grief can come up at times when you're not expecting it.
-Although it can come and go in intensity, grief can last for many months.
+Although it can come and go in intensity, grief can last for many months and will vary in intensity.
 If you feel the need, seek help from hospice staff, a mental health expert, or a support group as you go through the grieving process.

 For other feelings caregivers may have during cancer care, see Coping with Your Feelings.